Getting started

 Expense growth

 Monthly expenses compound annually by the inflation rate: expenses = monthlyExpenses × (1 + inflationRate)^yearIndex.
-As with income, overrides reset the baseline.
+As with income, adjustments reset the baseline.
 When the mortgage is paid off, expenses are automatically reduced by the principal & interest portion of your mortgage payment.

 Portfolio growth